 The main statement of the PAYE tax return should contain employer level information, such as the amount of the employer’s contributions and special payroll tax on income, as well as tax deductions made.
 In the main statement, the basis and special payroll tax on incomes from transfer to a profit sharing trust should be reported, as well as basis and deductions on regional aid and research and development.

-For more information on how the Swedish Tax Agency calculate the sum of employer’s contributions and special payroll tax on income and total tax deducted, see section 11.7, appendix Summary and calculation rules, and the Swedish Tax Agency document, no. 131 238881-17/111 of June 8, 2017 (available in Swedish only).
+For more information on how the Swedish Tax Agency calculate the sum of employer’s contributions and special payroll tax on income and total tax deducted, see section 11.7, appendix Summary and calculation rules.

 The main statement should also contain information on sick cost, including employer’s contributions.
 It should also be report in the main statement if the employer enterprise lacks a permanent establishment in Sweden.